 As a department, we are always keen to encourage, develop and reward excellence in our students.
-The Fleming Scholarship is named after the first head of our Department here at UCL, who is often known as the 'father of modern electronics' for his invention of the thermionic valve.

 - Institution of Engineering and Technology Awards